Noncommutative maximal ergodic inequalities associated with doubling conditions: Abstract

 This paper is devoted to the study of noncommutative maximal inequalities and ergodic theorems for group actions on von Neumann algebras.
-Consider a locally compact group $G$ of polynomial growth with a symmetric compact subset $V$.
-Let $\alpha$ be a continuous action of $G$ on a von Neumann algebra $\mathcal{M}$ by trace-preserving automorphisms.
+Consider a locally compact group $G$ of polynomial growth with a symmetric compact subset~$V$.
+Let $\alpha $ be a continuous action of $G$ on a von Neumann algebra $\mathcal{M}$ by trace-preserving automorphisms.
 We then show that the operators defined by

-is of weak type $(1,1)$ and of strong type $(p,p)$ for $1 < p<\infty$.
-Consequently, the sequence $(A_{n}x)_{n\geq 1}$ converges almost uniformly for $x\in L_{p}(\mathcal{M})$ for $1\leq p<\infty$.
-Also we establish the noncommutative maximal and individual ergodic theorems associated with more general doubling conditions; and we prove the corresponding results for general actions on one fixed noncommutative $L_p$-space which are beyond the class of Dunford-Schwartz operators considered previously by Junge and Xu.
-As key ingredients, we also obtain the Hardy-Littlewood maximal inequality on metric spaces with doubling measures in the operator-valued setting.
-After the groundbreaking work of Junge and Xu on the noncommutative Dunford-Schwartz maximal ergodic inequalities, this is the first time that more general maximal inequalities are proved beyond Junge-Xu's setting.
-Our approach is based on the quantum probabilistic methods as well as the random walk theory.
+are of weak type $(1,1)$ and of strong type $(p,p)$ for $1 < p<\infty $.
+Consequently, the sequence $(A_{n}x)_{n\geq 1}$ converges almost uniformly for $x\in L_{p}(\mathcal{M})$ for $1\leq p<\infty $.
+Also, we establish the noncommutative maximal and individual ergodic theorems associated with more general doubling conditions, and we prove the corresponding results for general actions on one fixed noncommutative $L_{p}$-space which are beyond the class of Dunford--Schwartz operators considered previously by Junge and Xu.
+As key ingredients, we also obtain the Hardy--Littlewood maximal inequality on metric spaces with doubling measures in the operator-valued setting.
+After the groundbreaking work of Junge and Xu on the noncommutative Dunford--Schwartz maximal ergodic inequalities, this is the first time that more general maximal inequalities are proved beyond Junge and Xu's setting.
+Our approach is based on quantum probabilistic methods as well as random walk theory.